 For female swimmers, the kneeskin is the go-to style for competition.
 This suit provides coverage from the shoulders down to just above the knee, offering a fantastic balance of compression and flexibility.
 The design helps streamline your body, reduce drag, and support key muscle groups without restricting your range of motion during strokes and kicks.
 Made from advanced, water-repellent fabrics, modern women's kneeskins are FINA-approved and come in a variety of back styles—from open backs for maximum feel of the water to closed backs for more coverage and compression.
 It’s the perfect choice for serious racers across all events.

-Jammers: The Standard for Men's Competition
+Jammers: The Go-To for Male Competitors

 Jammers are the most popular choice for male competitive swimmers today.
 These suits fit snugly from the mid-waist to just above the knee, much like a pair of cycling shorts.
 They offer significantly more coverage than traditional briefs, which helps reduce drag and provides compression to the large muscles in your legs.
 This muscle support can help delay fatigue and improve blood flow during intense races.
 Whether you're just starting out or are a seasoned competitor, a good pair of men's jammers is an essential piece of racing gear that combines performance technology with comfort.